Taiwanese Food: 14 Traditional Dishes of Taiwan

 Hot Pot (Steamboat)

+To make hotpot, meat and vegetables dipped into a spicy hot broth and cooked at the dining table.
 Best eaten with 2 or more people, the ingredients are added to the simmering broth to cook and then eaten with a dipping sauce.
+The flavor of the broth seeps into the vegetables.

 Taiwanese Fried Chicken